April 1, 2023

 Then load them up again because they’re “so reliable.”

-When they extend help out of malasakit, you shut them down because “they’re overstepping.”
+When they extend help out of malasakit, you shut them down because “they’re overstepping."
+Yet you volunteer them to service all employees because “the organization is thin so they need to stretch themselves.”

 You stretch them thin for out-of-scope work, but never fight for their raise, bonus, or promotion.